-first national law firms.
-With the outbreak of World War II, only left to fight overseas, several returning as decorated soldiers.
-After the war, Sutherland branched into real estate, insurance, education litigation and corporate law with the help of Mac Asbill, joined the firm in 1949.
+national law firms.
+With the outbreak of World War II, only two to fight overseas, several returning as decorated soldiers.
+After the war, the firm branched into real estate, insurance, education litigation and corporate law with the help of Mac Asbill, who joined the firm in 1949.

-In the next few decades, Sutherland built departments in services, technology and energy, notably representing Northwest Northwest Pipeline Corporation in its bid to build the Alaska Pipeline in the 1970s.
+In the next few decades, the firm built departments in financial services, technology and energy, notably representing Northwest Pipeline Corporation in its bid to build the Alaska Natural Gas Pipeline in the 1970s.